cython/cython/docs/src/userguide/source_files_and_compilation.rst

     expressions* is considered unsafe (due to possible overflow) and must be explicitly requested.

-``language_level`` (2/3/3str)
+``language_level`` (2/3/3str), *default=None*
     Globally set the Python language level to be used for module compilation.
-    Default is compatibility with Python 3 in Cython 3.x and with Python 2 in Cython 0.x.
+    Default is None, indicating compatibility with Python 3 in Cython 3.x and with Python 2 in Cython 0.x.
 To enable Python 3 source code semantics, set this to 3 (or 3str) at the start of a module or pass the "-3" or "--3str" command line options to the compiler.
 For Python 2 semantics, use 2 and "-2" accordingly.
     Before Cython 3.1, the ``3str`` option enabled Python 3 semantics but did